betrybe/sd-0x-project-mistery-letter-rubric/README.md

 **O que será verificado:**

-- Será validado que deve possuir a propriedade `font-size` igual a "30px"
+- Será validado se a classe `big` possui a propriedade `font-size` igual a "30px"

-- Será validado que deve possuir a propriedade `padding` igual a "10px"
+- Será validado se a classe `big` possui a propriedade `padding` igual a "10px"

 ### 11 - Crie a classe `reallybig`.